databricks/lilac/docs/signals/signals_create.md

 Let's create a signal that emits:

 - `len`: The length of the text, in number of characters.
-- `is_all_capital`: A boolean that determins whether all of the letters are capitalized.
+- `is_all_capital`: A boolean that determines whether all of the letters are capitalized.

 To create a signal, we extend from one of these two classes: